-Has expert, up-to-date legal knowledge and uses it accurately and relevantly, and becomes familiar with new areas of law quickly and reliably.
+Has expert, up-to-date legal knowledge, uses it accurately, relevantly and effectively, and becomes familiar with new areas of law quickly and reliably.

-Examples
+Examples:

-- ✓ Is up to date with law and precedent relevant to each case dealt with, or will quickly and reliably make self familiar with new areas of law. - Draws on law accurately for case points and applies relevant legal principles to particular facts of case.
+- Is up to date with law and precedent relevant to each case dealt with, or will quickly and reliably make self familiar with new areas of law. - Draws on law accurately for case points and applies relevant legal principles to particular facts of case. - Makes effective use of case law and other sources in addressing legal issues which are not decided or settled. - Shows depth of understanding of the legal principles and issues involved in a case.